 For IAB type 1-O only, for each declared beam, in extreme conditions, for any specific beam peak direction associated with a beam direction pair within the OTA peak directions set, a manufacturer claimed EIRP level in the corresponding beam peak direction shall be achievable to within ±2.7 dB of the claimed value.

-Normal and extreme conditions are defined in [TS 38.141-2, annex B [6]].
+Normal and extreme conditions are defined in TS 38.141-2 [21], annex B.

 In certain regions, the minimum requirement for normal conditions may apply also for some conditions outside the range of conditions defined as normal.